abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/rabittmq/use-case2.md

 - Queue: **whatsapp.notifications**– Final destination where messages are delivered for processing.

 ### Declare RabbitMQ Resources
+Creates the required exchange, queue, and binding for WhatsApp notifications.

+- `Declare exchange`: Creates a durable direct exchange named notifications to route messages using exact routing keys.
+- `Declare queue`: Creates a durable queue whatsapp.notifications to persist WhatsApp notification messages until consumed.
+- `Declare binding`: Links the notifications exchange to the whatsapp.notifications queue using the whatsapp routing key.

 ```console
 ./rabbitmqadmin declare exchange \
   name=notifications \